 Brainstorming & Design

 Perfect for developers and architects who need to explore design options methodically before committing to implementation.
+The hard gate at step 5 prevents the most common failure mode: building before the design is settled.

-Six-Phase Process
+Nine-Step Process

-Phase Overview
+Step Overview

 - Understanding - Gather purpose, constraints, success criteria